BruceEckel/WinterTechForum-hugo/content/opening-session/index.md

 - Pronouns and whether photos are ok
 - Group picture on day one?
-- Butterflies and bumblebees, if you're thinking it'll be over soon
+- Butterflies and bumblebees.
+If you're thinking it'll be over soon...
 - Private feedback, public reflection
 - Would you be interested in some difficult feedback?
 - Explicit permission to take care of yourself.
 Law of two feet writ large.